 You don’t have to splurge on a designer gown to look fabulous.
 Most High Street clothing brands such as John Lewis, Monsoon, Missguided, and Asos have their own bridal collections.
 Check out your local bridal boutiques for bargain dresses from last season collections.
 If you’re buying online, make sure you allow extra time for return if the dress doesn’t meet your expectations.

 Your bridesmaids don’t have to look like quadruplets!
 Talk to them and choose the colour they would not mind wearing – it could be that they already own suitable gowns, meaning you’ll both save out on not having to buy matching outfits.

 Consider approaching your local college or university and offering a small fee to a final-year student to photograph your wedding.
 Most students are looking for opportunities to practice their skills and expand their portfolio.
-Just make sure you check their existing portfolio and don’t be shy to arrange a pre-wedding photoshoot to make sure you are happy with their skills!
-Same rule works with friends and family photographers.
+Just make sure you check their existing portfolio and don’t be shy to arrange a pre-wedding photo shoot to make sure you are happy with their skills!
+The same rule works with friends and family photographers.